kevhines/NEO-app/ReadMe.md

 ## Units

-This code gives its results in a variety of units.\n
+This code gives its results in a variety of units.

-\n
+- meters (m)
-meters (m)\n
+- lunars - one lunar is the distance between Earth and the Moon and equals 238,900 miles
-lunars - one lunar is the distance between Earth and the Moon and equals 238,900 miles\n kilometers per second (km/s)\n
+- kilometers per second (km/s)
-Average Diameter of an Asteroid is measure by averaging the minimum and maximum diameter of the Asteroid.
-Since Asteroids are not spherical this is a very approximate measurement.\n
+- Average Diameter of an Asteroid is measure by averaging the minimum and maximum diameter of the Asteroid.
+Since Asteroids are not spherical this is a very approximate measurement.

 ## Authors